RomanoLab/comptox_ai/README.md

 `ComptoxAI` is a collection of resources made to enable a diverse range of artificial intelligence applications for computational toxicology data.

-`ComptoxAI` is developed by Joseph D. Romano, PhD, who is currently a member of the Computational Genetics laboratory at the University of Pennsylvania.
+`ComptoxAI` is developed by [Joseph D. Romano, PhD](http://jdr.bio), who is currently a member of the [Computational Genetics Laboratory](http://epistasis.org) at the University of Pennsylvania, as well as a postdoctoral fellow in the [Center for Excellence in Environmental Toxicology](http://ceet.upenn.edu/).

 - - -